StefanEggenschwiler/obi-ss2019-submission/README.md

 ## Getting Started

-The artefacts were developed using the latest version of MATLAB and several add-ons listed under [this](#prerequisits) section.
+The artefacts were developed using the latest version of MATLAB and several add-ons.
+A full list of prerequisits can be in [this](#prerequisits) section.

 ## Manual